-The tale of Cody Posey, and the murder of his family is a sad and tragic one.
+The tale of Cody Posey and the murder of his family is a sad and tragic one.
 The strange twist in the story is that what makes it so exceptionally sad and tragic is not what you might think.
-Any murder is tragic, but it is not the murders themselves that are the heart of this story, but the events of Cody's life leading up to the day when he took a gun and shot and murdered his father, stepmother, and step sister.
+Any murder is tragic, but it is not the murders themselves that are the heart of this story; rather, it's the events of Cody's life leading up to the day when he took a gun and shot and murdered his father, stepmother, and stepsister.

-From the outside, to most people, the Posey's blended family seemed to be a happy and normal family.
+From the outside, to most people, the Posey's blended family seemed to be happy and normal.
 To others with a closer view, there were obviously a few dark demons that were hanging around.
 Yet, no one but the family themselves knew of the true horror and evil that went on behind Chavez Canyon's walls.
-It was when Sam Donaldson discovered the bloody crime scene that Cody left behind, that the secrets that had been kept hidden for so many years came tumbling out.
+It was only when Sam Donaldson discovered the bloody crime scene that Cody left behind that the secrets kept hidden for so many years came tumbling out.

-Cody then proceeded to try to cover-up his crime.
-He loaded the three bodies up in a backhoe, and buried them in a shallow grave in a manure pile.
-On July 6th, the day after the murders, Sam Donaldson stopped by the ranch, and was greeted with a sight right out of horror movie; blood and broken glass littered the crime scene.
+Cody then proceeded to try to cover up his crime.
+He loaded the three bodies up in a backhoe and buried them in a shallow grave in a manure pile.
+On July 6th, the day after the murders, Sam Donaldson stopped by the ranch and was greeted with a sight right out of a horror movie; blood and broken glass littered the crime scene.
 He immediately called the police, and it didn't take them long to locate the shallow graves.
 It was the next day, on July 7th, 2004, two days after the murders occurred, that Cody was arrested and charged with the murder of his family.

 At first, Cody denied any involvement in the murders.
 He told police he had last seen his parents on the morning of July 5th, when he left after a fight with his father.
 The police continued to question him, and it didn't take long for Cody to start telling the truth, and confess to the murders, but the more he talked, the more twisted and horrific the story became.

-Cody's tale of being verbally and physically abused started after his parents divorce, during the custody battle.
+Cody's tale of being verbally and physically abused started after his parents' divorce, during the custody battle.
 Fortunately, Cody's mother was awarded custody of her son, and they were set to start a new life together, including her new husband, Cody's stepfather.
-It was just three months after she gained custody that the new family was driving to Washington to start over, when the three were in a tragic roll-over car accident; Cody survived, but watched his mother die.
+It was just three months after she gained custody, and the new family was driving to Washington to start over when the three were in a tragic roll-over car accident; Cody survived, but he watched his mother die.
 He was just 10 years old.
 As if that was not horrible enough for young Cody, he then learned that he was to be put back in the custody of his abusive father; he was absolutely terrified.
 He begged them not to go.

 In January of 2006, at the age of 16, Cody Posey stood trial for the murders of his father, step-mother, and step-sister that had taken place a year and a half before.
 He was being charged as a "youthful offender", which gave the judge the choice of sentencing him as a juvenile or an adult upon conviction.